Siarhei-Yarkavy/pipeWrapper/README.md

 Also, such tools are used from third-party GUI applications like foobar2000 to convert from certain audio/video/image to a different one.
-All these scenarios have complications in managing commandline arguments and troubleshooting errors
+All these scenarios have complications in managing commandline arguments and troubleshooting errors.

 ## Solution
 pipeWrapper tool helps here in the following way: